 There's plenty to do around Hawaii Kai, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including Lin Fitness, and Tattoo Labyrinth.
+Explore popular things to do in the area, including Chow Down Shrimp Truck, Keoki's Scuba Repair, and Honolulu Polo Club.

 | Name | Category | Distance | Reviews |